peterklijn/hammerspoon-shiftit/README.md

 Make sure Hammerspoon is started (You should see the a Hammerspoon logo in your menubar).

 Download the [ShiftIt spoon](https://github.com/peterklijn/hammerspoon-shiftit/raw/master/Spoons/ShiftIt.spoon.zip).
-Unzip it and open the spoon.
+Unzip the downloaded file and open the spoon (Make sure you open the unzipped `ShiftIt.spoon` file using Finder so Hammerspoon will move it to the correct location).

 Hammerspoon should prompt that the newly installed spoon is now available.